 Point the remote directly towards the device you want to program with it.
 Ensure that the remote is close to the device to allow fast connectivity.

 Once the led light is on, find the right component button for the device you want to program on the remote.
-The GE universal remote is built with diverse component buttons for a different home entertainment device.
+The GE universal remote is built with diverse component buttons for different home entertainment devices.
 For instance, if you want to program the television, you may have to locate the TV button on the remote.

 However, if your remote doesn’t have a different component button, press any device button you find remote.